tohru-murakami/Yukari_Code_2/README.md

 ## Contributions

-The source codes, sample data, and this README were written by [Toru Araki](https://github.com/arakit0328) (arakit).
+The source codes, sample data, and this README (Time-stamp: <2018-05-22 16:00:18 arakit>) were written by [Toru Araki](https://github.com/arakit0328) (arakit) .
 Japanese in the codes and README were translated to English by [Tohru Murakami](https://github.com/tohru-murakami).
 The repository at GitHub including these files and other supplimentary files were compiled by Tohru Murakami.